 \subsection{Reinforced Token Optimization}

-RTO~\citep{rto} is a token-level RLHF framework that keeps the PPO actor update above but uses a dense token-wise shaping reward to construct the advantage $\widehat A_{i,h}$.
-We first train a preference policy $\pi_{\mathrm{dpo}}$ from offline preference data.
-We then start from a reference policy $\pi_{\mathrm{ref}}$ and optimize the actor with PPO updates driven by a token-level shaping reward.
-This shaping reward is based on log-likelihood ratios relative to $\pi_{\mathrm{dpo}}$ and $\pi_{\mathrm{ref}}$, with an additional terminal sentence-level reward.
-At an answer-token position $h\in [H_i]$, the shaping reward is
+RTO~\citep{rto} keeps the PPO actor update but replaces the sparse terminal reward with a dense token-wise shaping reward derived from a preference policy $\pi_{\mathrm{dpo}}$ trained from offline preference data.
+Starting from $\pi_{\mathrm{ref}}$, at answer-token position $h\in[H_i]$, the shaping reward is

-where $\beta_1,\beta_2,\beta_3>0$ are tuning parameters and the last term is the terminal reward that is computed only if the current trajectory reaches the full length.

-Algorithm~\ref{alg:rto_practical} formulates the procedure.
-At each iteration, we use DPO model to compute token-wise rewards as \eqref{eq:rto_token_reward_prelim} and apply the PPO update.
+where $\beta_1,\beta_2,\beta_3>0$ are tuning parameters and the last term is a terminal reward applied only at $h=H_i$.
+Algorithm~\ref{alg:rto_practical} formulates the procedure: at each iteration, the DPO model is used to compute token-wise rewards via \eqref{eq:rto_token_reward_prelim}, and a PPO update follows.